jstaerk/ZUGFeRD-Manager/README.md

 ./init-jdk.sh
 ```

 This command extracts the JDK into the `jdk` folder and creates an `env.sh` file with preconfigured environment variables.
-Load these environment variables via
+Load these environment variables via:

 ```bash
 source env.sh